remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.Rmd

 ```

 * The first line, the shebang ensures it is run by `uv run`
-* The Python dependency libraries are declared between the
+* The metadata defining the Python environment is declared between the
   ```python
   # /// script
   # ...
   # ///
   ```

-  * If you don't use Stata, and only use `jupyter: python3` then you can delete the `jupyterlab-stata-highlight2` and `nbstata` entries and the first group of 3 lines for `cmd0`.
+  * If you don't use Stata, say you are using the `jupyter: python3` engine then you can delete the `jupyterlab-stata-highlight2` and `nbstata` entries and the first group of 3 lines for `cmd0`.
   * If you use additional Python packages in your code then you need to add them to the list.
 * Then comes the actual code.
 These are simply system calls using the _subprocess_ module.
 You can amend the number of calls and the calls themselves inside the string quotes as required.
-I am recreating the commands in my recent [post about using Quarto profiles for tutorial documents](https://remlapmot.github.io/post/2025/quarto-profiles-for-tutorials/).
+I am recreating some of the commands in my recent [post about using Quarto profiles for tutorial documents](https://remlapmot.github.io/post/2025/quarto-profiles-for-tutorials/).
+It's worth pointing out that I haven't used the Python quarto package here as it's currently slightly too limited for my use (I'm not sure it can render profiles).

 Save the script in a file, say _render_, then make it executable with